WAT CHOENG THA

 References: Krom Sinlapakorn (1968), Phra Rachawang lae Wat Boran nai Jangwat Phra Nakhon Sri Ayutthaya (Fine Arts Department).

 No. 2: A sermon hall (Kanparien), built during the reign of King Rama IV by Khun Klanthip, living in the Tha Wasukri Sub-district below Wat Mai Chai Wichit on the city island side.
 Nang Daeng (Yom Daeng) was the sponsor.
-The hall was constructed with brick and mortar on the lowland by the river, facing east with a width of 11 metres and a length of 36 metres having a teak floor, a thatched roof with terracotta tiles with a pointed tail.
+The hall was constructed with brick and mortar on the lowland by the river, facing east, with a width of 11 metres and a length of 36 metres it has a teak floor, a thatched roof with terracotta tiles, and a pointed tail.
 At the end of each roof ridge of the hall, east and west, reside a swan-tailed 'chofa' with rooster leaves.
-There is a wooden gable carved in a Kranok pattern (1) a figure of a divinity (Thepanom) is in the middle, with honeycombs hanging down, decorated with red, green, white, blue glass, stunning, and made of wood.
+There is a wooden gable carved in a Kranok pattern (1) a figure of a divinity (Thepanom) is in the middle, with honeycombs hanging down, decorated with red, green, white, and blue glass, stunning, and made of wood.
 It was carved in the reign of King Borommokot and originated from Wat Phra Sri Sanphet.
-There are two wooden doors on each side, 1.49 metres wide and 2.34 metres high and the door panels are decorated, having in the middle a green painting of a gatekeeper (Thawaraban) holding a spear.
+There are two wooden doors on each side, 1.49 metres wide and 2.34 metres high and the door panels are decorated with, in the middle a green painting of a gatekeeper (Thawaraban) holding a spear.
 There are two wooden windows, 1.06 metres wide and 1.84 metres high.
 Around the wall of the inner pavilion, there is a colour painting of the history of the Buddha, written by Phra Ajan Thamma, the abbot at that time and painted by Kru Khae.
 Khae was an artisan and drawing teacher and, together with Pan Tieng, painted the murals of the ordination hall of Wat Yom, which Phraya Boran Rachathanin later ordered copied on a Khoi manuscript in 1897 CE.
 (2) Khae also painted the murals from the Ubosot of Wat Mai Chai Wichit, the doors of Wat Yan Sen and the ordination hall of Wat Thammikarat, but the paintings faded and were all destroyed.
 He also painted murals in Wat Phra Si Rattana Satsadaram (Wat Phra Kaeo) and was a great shadow play leather carver, having good skills.
-There are 14 round Makha wooden pillars (3), each with a painting with a pattern and a yellow figure of a ‘Thepanom’, and the painter's names are visible.
+There are 14 round Makha wooden pillars (3), each with a painted pattern and a yellow figure of a ‘Thepanom’, and the painter's names are visible.
 On the posts are the names of Nai Phet, Nai Thup, Nai Chon, Nai Khuen, Nai Thaeo, Khun Pim, Khun Yeet of Wat Salapun and Khun Tham of Wat Phrom.
 Some pillars, though, have their names removed.
 The ceiling was painted red with images of gilded ‘Jan’ flowers: the colours in these paintings were still very complete.
-On the west side, in the middle of the pavilion, there is a pulpit (Sangkhet), wood carved, gilded pattern, and decorated with glass.
+On the west side, in the middle of the pavilion, there is a pulpit (Sangkhet), wood-carved, with a gilded pattern and decorated with glass.
 It is shaped like a pulpit in the National Museum acquired from Phetchaburi Province.
 In addition, there is a pulpit with a watering pattern Thepanom image of the Rattanakosin era.

 No. 3: Outer brick and mortar wall, 62 metres wide, with six doors, one on the north side and one on each side, two on the east and west on each side, with a width of 1.50 and a height of 2 metres.

-No.12: The bell tower is 9 metres away from the prang in the east with a width of 3 metres on each side and 1.5 metres high and is built of brick and mortar.
+No.12: The bell tower is 9 metres away from the prang in the east, with a width of 3 metres on each side and 1.5 metres high, and is built of brick and mortar.
 It has arches in the shape of a jade leaf and has a pattern.

 No.13: A wooden pavilion located in the east, 8 metres from the vihara, 4 metres wide, 8 metres long.
 It is a newly built wooden pavilion, leaving only pillars and no roof.